WallarooLabs/blog.wallaroolabs.com/content/post/new-python-api.md

 Three months ago I wrote [a blog post](https://blog.wallaroolabs.com/2017/10/go-python-go-stream-processing-for-python/) about the first iteration of our Python API.
 At the end of that post I wrote, "Our API is new, and we are looking at ways to improve it.
 We have a lot of ideas of our own, but if you have any ideas, we would love to hear from you."
 We got some feedback on various channels, including [Hacker News](https://news.ycombinator.com/item?id=15457343) and direct communications with folks who were interested in Wallaroo.
 One theme that emerged from these conversations was that folks felt that the API didn’t use Python in an idiomatic way (a quality that Python users often refer to as “Pythonic”).
 And internally we had felt that there were things that we could improve in the API.

 We took the feedback and began to think about what kinds of things made the existing API unpythonic.
 Then we mocked up some of our ideas and tried them out by reimplementing some of our example programs to see how they felt.
 Finally, we worked on solving some unexpected problems that arose from the changes.
 The end result is a new Wallaroo Python API that is much more concise and Pythonic than the original.
-We’ve gotten some great early feedback, and we think it represents a notable improvement over the original API, and we think that Python programmers will agree.
+We’ve gotten some great early feedback, and we think it represents a notable improvement over the original API.

 ## What Was Wrong with the Original Python API